Redtrain22/RoR2TierSelector/README.md

 - Clone this repo
 - Grab the required libraries from [here](https://github.com/xiaoxiao921/R2Boilerplate)
 - Move the dlls in the ExamplePlugin `libs` folder to this project's `libs` folder (if using WSL2 you can use `explorer.exe .` (dot matters) to open current directory in File Explorer)
-- Run a `nuget install` in the repo to install the other dependencies
+- Run a `nuget install` in the repo to install the other dependencies.
+Then run a `dotnet restore`

 # Credits
 - Inspired by [RoR2TierSelection](https://github.com/Theray070696/RoR2TierSelection)